r3curs1v3-pr0xy/vajra/README.md

 #### Code Contributors icon with url will be shown here:

-#### If you have some new idea about this project, issue, feedback or found some valuable tool feel free to open an issue for just DM me via [@r3curs1v3_pr0xy](https://twitter.com/r3curs1v3_pr0xy)
+#### If you have some new idea about this project, issue, feedback or found some valuable tool feel free to open an issue or just DM me via [@r3curs1v3_pr0xy](https://twitter.com/r3curs1v3_pr0xy)

 ## If you like Vajra and wants to support